Loomeon/Pico-7-Segment-Clock/README.md

 # Datasheets

 The 7 Segment Display I used to build this project and in Fritzing are not the same, I would advise you to use the Datasheet of your
 7 Segment Display with the GPIO Layout.
+Another thing to keep in mind is, that i labeled the first Digit as Digit 0 instead of 1 like the
+Datasheet did.

 ## GPIO Layout
 |      GPIO       | Corresponding Function |